cadet/CADET-Semi-Analytic/README.md

 ## Features

+* Processes a comprehensive family of chromatography models ([2D GRM, GRM, LRMP, LRM, CSTR](https://cadet.github.io/master/modelling/index.html)) with one component and linear isotherm
-* Fast arbitrary order moments using the Laplace transform of the GRM, algorithmic differentiation, and extrapolation
+* Fast arbitrary order moments using the Laplace transform of the model, algorithmic differentiation, and extrapolation
 * Arbitrary inlet profiles via piecewise cubic polynomials in moment calculation
-* Arbitrary precision solution of the GRM using a numerical inverse Laplace transform (can optionally be combined with extrapolation)
+* Arbitrary precision solution of the model using a numerical inverse Laplace transform (can optionally be combined with extrapolation)
-* Proven error bounds for GRM solutions in case of quasi-stationary binding
+* Proven error bounds in case of quasi-stationary binding
-* Processes one component general rate models (GRM) with linear isotherm
 * Suited for dynamic and quasi-stationary binding
 * Shared memory parallelization using OpenMP
 * Supports XML and HDF5 as input formats, CSV for output